AccordBox/wagtail-tailwind-blog/README.md

 By the end of this course, you will be able to:

 1. Understand `Docker` and use `Docker Compose` to do development
+1. Use `python-webpack-boilerplate` to jump start frontend project bundled by Webpack.
-1. Use `Tailwind CSS` as style solution, and `Stimulus` as frontend solution.
+1. Install `Tailwind CSS` as the style solution.
+1. Install `Stimulus`, understand how it works and write Stimulus controllers.
+1. Learn how `Dark Mode` works in Tailwind CSS and use Stimulus controller to toggle the dark mode.
+1. Understand the benefit of the healthy Stimulus ecosystem by reusing 3-party Stimulus controller.
 1. Create blog models to work with Wagtail.
 1. Use `PDB` and `Django shell` to debug, test code and check data in terminal.
 1. Learn to use `RoutablePage` and add `Date` to the post url.